 Because that’s what graduation is right?
 The final, celebratory hurrah before actual adulthood…….right?

 Fast forward to today.
-If you read my About Page or My First Post!, then you know I have my master’s degree (woo-hoo!), but can’t really do much in my field without a PhD (boo).
+If you read my Start Here page or My First Post!, then you know I have my master’s degree (woo-hoo!), but can’t really do much in my field without a PhD (boo).
 Though there have been a few job prospects since I’ve been back, they either weren’t worth the move across the country for or there wasn’t much of a possibility for growth/advancement.
 So I’m currently working as an administrative assistant from home, have a few side hustles, and am working on my real estate license.

 I’ve learned a lot since graduating from LSU, but here’s what I wish I knew before I graduated: